From experience, there are several factors which will contribute to the smooth development and successfully introduction of an RPA Bot.

 - All communication is encrypted on the transport layer using TLS.

 - Artifacts stored and transferred from the Robot Worker are backed up by Amazon S3, and data encrypted at rest using AWS-provided methods

 At Autane, we are very conscious that in part the future of our business rests on our ability to provide and maintain a secure infrastructure for our customers, hence we are continuing reviewing and improving our security measures.

 RPA can be brittle at times, mainly because it is not possible to control the whole environment where the RPA robot operates.
-So, for instance if the HTML (webpage structure) of a software application is updated and changes, the Bot might be expecting to click on a button whose location has changed and will then fail.
+So, for instance if a software application is updated, and the HTML (webpage structure) changes also, the bot might be expecting to click on a button whose location has changed and will then fail.